SCHOLARSHIP

 Eligibility Requirements

-• Must be an active WIA Maker-level member and identify as female or non-binary.
+• Must be an active WIA Maker-level member.
 You can read more about our membership levels on our JOIN PAGE.

-• If attending an accredited college of university:
+• If attending an accredited college or university:

 • The applicant must be registered during the 2023-2024 academic school year as an undergraduate student in the sophomore, junior or senior year of study, or a graduate student.